brianmano/Pacemaker_Project/README.md

     Boolean     | bool
     Float       | flt
     List        | lst

+  - For functions, name them with the return type of the function, where the function is meant to be called, and general name:
+    - Example: Function returns int after pressing button 1 --> Variable Name:
+      ```py
+      def int_btn1_response():
+      ```

+  - For Private variables within classes, add an "_" prefix to the variable name to change it to a private variable
+    - Example: Private variable x = 5 --> Variable Name:
+      ```py
+      self._x = 5
+      ```

 ### Using CustomTkinter:
 - When creating objects in customtkinter and passing in arguments for the object (Ex. root, text, etc), please include the variable of the argument.
 Ex.